The role of small thrombi in long COVIDExBulletin - ExBulletin

 (Music sound bite)

-Copyright © 2022 NPR. all rights reserved.
-For more information, please visit our website’s Terms of Service and Permission page (www.npr.org).
+Copyright © 2022 NPR. all rights reserved.Visit our website Terms of service When authority page of www.npr.org For more information.

-NPR Transscript is an NPR contractor, Verb8tm, Inc. Created in a hurry by NPR using a proprietary transcription process developed by NPR.
+NPR transcript Verb8tm, Inc., An NPR contractor, created using a proprietary transfer process developed by NPR.
 This text may not be in final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR programming is audio recording.

 Sources